 There are many different types of loans.
 And when you need money quickly, it can be challenging to assess the pros and cons of different options.
 It can also be challenging to assess which loans are right for you if you’re still building credit.

 Many loans require a credit check, and your credit score may affect the interest rate and terms you are able to qualify for when borrowing a loan.
 But what if you have no credit or bad credit?
 There may be other loans available outside of personal loans from banks.
 Income-based loans, which evaluate your income as a primary deciding factor, may be an option to consider.
-These loans could give you the cash you need but may have considerations.
+These loans could give you the cash you need but also have some potential drawbacks.
 Here is what to know about loans based on income.

 How Does a Loan Based on Income Work?

-Personal loans can be used to pay for nearly any expense.
-In addition to the flexibility for use of funds, other advantages of personal loans include convenience, competitive rates, and quick turnaround times.
-Though lenders often evaluate an applicant’s credit history in order to make lending decisions.
+Personal loans can be used to pay for nearly any type of expense.
+In addition to the flexibility for use of funds, other advantages of personal loans include convenience, lower rates than credit cards (typically), and quick turnaround times.
+Generally, lenders will evaluate an applicant’s credit history in order to make lending decisions.

-Loans based on income are also called income-based loans.
-Instead of focusing on an applicant’s credit score and history, like many personal loan applications, these loans may factor your income into account.
+Loans based on income, also known as income-based loans, work differently.
+Instead of focusing on an applicant’s credit score and history, these loans take your income into account.
 While “income-based loans” and “loans based on income” are terms you may see when researching personal loans, these are primarily marketing terms.
 The companies who use these may be using income as a method of evaluating loan applications, making them an option for borrowers looking for no credit check loans.

-A loan based on income depends upon the terms of the loan.
-Often, the lender may ask for proof of income, which may be a W-2 or paystub.
-You’ll need to share personal information on the loan application, such as your address and social security number.
+With a loan based on income, the lender may ask for proof of income, such as a W-2, paystub, tax returns, and/or recent bank statements.
+You’ll also need to share personal information on the loan application, such as your address and social security number.
 But unlike a traditional personal loan, the evaluation may not include a credit check.

-Because the lender isn’t considering credit, the terms of the loan may be different from a traditional personal loan from the bank.
-For example, the loan may have a very high interest rate or require collateral.
-Collateral is when you, as a borrower, put up something tangible to back the loan in case you were unable to pay back the loan.
+Because the lender isn’t considering credit, the terms of the loan may be different from a traditional personal loan.
+For example, the loan may have a high interest rate or require collateral.
+Collateral is when you, as a borrower, put up an item of value to back the loan in case you are unable to pay back the loan.
 This might be something like your car or even your house.

 Whether a loan requires collateral determines whether it is a secured or unsecured loan.
 Both options may be part of an income-based personal loan.